delisimedia/Shot-Marker/README.md

   - Drag‑and‑drop markers into Premiere; in/out points, names, labels, descriptions, and tags come along.
   - Generate importable Premiere sequences (XMEML/FCP XML) from selected markers.
 - Localized Media Previews: auto‑export compact per‑marker clips on creation, turning e.g. 300 GB of raw into ~50 MB of previews for quick localized previewed storage of years and years of video production work on a single portable drive.
+- Generate proxies using FFMPEG at a better file size-quality ratio than Adobe Media Encoder

 ## Designed for Scale